 Trainee Imaging Producer at Bauer Media

-Hi, I'm Tom Hall and I recently graduated from Birmingham City University with a First Class degree in Media and Communication.
+Hi, I'm Tom Hall and I graduated from Birmingham City University with a First Class degree in Media and Communication.

 Why did you choose this course and why Birmingham City University?

 I chose the Media and Communication degree as I was looking for a broad course which taught me multiple media related skills instead of specialising in one specific area.
 I feel as though this has given me such a variety of experience and skills that makes me appealing to media companies.
 In a sense, I have more strings to my media bow.

 One big reason I chose to study here was the vibe of the university.
 When you go to an Open Day you really get a feel for the place and BCU just felt right, everyone was super helpful, knowledgeable and approachable which has enabled me to grow and blossom into the best media professional I could be.
 To me, BCU is a central hub connected to everything essential to a media student.
 A thriving city, good media companies, and a growing media industry!
 What more do you need?

 What was it about the course that made it stand out to you?

 When I came to an Open Day I saw the amazing facilities BCU had here, so good that even media professionals were using them.
 If the facilities were good enough for big companies such as the BBC or Channel 4, then they were perfect for me as my aim was always to work in one of those big media companies.
 As well as the facilities, a big factor that stood out for me was that the lecturers all came from an industry background, meaning they have been where I wanted to be.
 This was reassuring that they would make sure what we were taught on the course was appropriate and up to date with industry practice.